Xenon trioxide: Chemistry

 This solution is stable at room temperature and lacks the explosive properties of xenon trioxide.
 It oxidises carboxylic acids quantitatively to carbon dioxide and water.

+Alternatively, 15-crown-5 coordinates to xenon trioxide to give a complex stable at room-temperature against mechanical shock.

 Alternatively, it dissolves in alkaline solutions to form xenates.
 The HXeO_{4}^{−} anion is the predominant species in xenate solutions.
 These are not stable and begin to disproportionate into perxenates (+8 oxidation state) and xenon and oxygen gas.
 Solid perxenates containing XeO_{6}^{4−} have been isolated by reacting XeO_{3} with an aqueous solution of hydroxides.
 Xenon trioxide reacts with inorganic fluorides such as KF, RbF, or CsF to form stable solids of the form MXeO_{3}F.

 Physical properties

 Hydrolysis of xenon hexafluoride or xenon tetrafluoride yields a solution from which colorless XeO3 crystals can be obtained by evaporation.
 The crystals are stable for days in dry air, but readily absorb water from humid air to form a concentrated solution.
 The crystal structure is orthorhombic with a = 6.163 Å, b = 8.115 Å, c = 5.234 Å, and 4 molecules per unit cell.
 The density is 4.55 g/cm3.